Biden, Putin hold call as tensions mount over Ukraine crisis

 Putin requested the call, the second between the leaders this month, ahead of scheduled talks between senior U.S. and Russian officials set for Jan.
 10 in Geneva.

 White House officials said that the call began at 3:35 p.m.
-EST.
+EST and concluded 50 minutes later, after midnight in Moscow.

 Russia has made clear it wants a written commitment that Ukraine will never be allowed to join NATO and that the alliance's military equipment will not be positioned in former Soviet states, demands that the Biden administration has made clear are non-starters.